docsforadobe/illustrator-scripting-guide/docs/jsobjref/LegacyTextItem.md

 **Description**

-Arranges the art item’s position in the stacking order of the group or layer (parent) of this object.
+Arranges the art item's position in the stacking order of the group or layer (parent) of this object.

 **Parameters**